 - Academic performance will be closely monitored through use of academic progress reports during the first four semesters of study

 - AOP freshmen are required to participate in several AOP sponsored student development workshops during their first semester of study

 - Selection of first-semester courses will be determined in part on the basis of high school academic credentials

 Are AOP students academically successful?

 Over the past ten years, the graduation rate for Geneseo’s AOP students has consistently matched or exceeded the mean graduation rate for all US Colleges/Universities, and graduate degrees have been earned at many of the nation’s most prestigious college/universities in business, medicine, law, education, social sciences and natural sciences.
-Many AOP students broaden their educational experience by participation in study abroad programs in Africa, Asia, Europe, Central America, etc.
+Many AOP students broaden their educational experience by participation in study abroad programs across the globe.

 Can AOP students participate in extracurricular activities?

 AOP students are active in all phases of college life.
 In addition to serving in leadership positions in many student organizations, AOP students participate as athletes, artists, and performers (plays and musicals).
 They also serve as tutors and resident hall assistants (RAs).